 Recycling efficiencies for lead-acid batteries for reference years 2012 and 2018 are presented in Figure 2.
 Nearly all EU Member States achieved 65 % recycling efficiency or higher in all reference years from 2012 to 2018.

-By 2018, recycling efficiencies of lead-acid batteries were higher than 75 % for more than four fifths of the Member States.
+For year 2018, recycling efficiencies of lead-acid batteries were reported higher than 65 % for 21 Member States; the 5 Member States that have not yet reported data for year 2018 had reached this target in year 2017.
 However, the recycling efficiencies did not display a clear trend across the countries during the period 2012-2018.

 Recycling efficiency for Ni-Cd batteries